Inside Dyrham house

 You're invited to step inside the world of colonial administrator William Blathwayt and learn more about life in the 17th Century.

-Once you arrive at the large white doors on the West Terrace, you'll be welcomed into the large former home of Mr Blathwayt and his wife Mary.
+As you enter through the large white doors on the West Terrace, you'll be welcomed into the large former home of Mr Blathwayt and his wife Mary.
 You'll get a flavour, literally if you like, of what life was like as you enjoy a sample of 17th-century hot chocolate as you exit via the Green House.

 What is new this year?

 More rooms are now open and dressed with items from the collection and information on display.

 The Family Parlor is where you will be introduced to Dyrham Park founder William Blathwayt and the Japanned Closet is where we're keen to gather your feedback.

 Volunteers will be happy to share with you updates about the work we're doing to conserve and represent the house and its collection.

 Who was Mr Blathwayt?